What happens next? Day by day after the Queen’s death

 D+10 – Monday September 19

-The Queen’s state funeral is expected take place at Westminster Abbey in central London.
+The Queen’s state funeral is expected to take place at Westminster Abbey in central London.

 The original plans are for the Queen’s coffin to process on a gun carriage to the abbey, pulled by naval ratings – sailors – using ropes rather than horses.